Logan-Martin/Mini-Arcade-Machine/README.md

 #### Latest Update:
 8/13/2026:
 - Updated image for wiring to be more direct.
 While the wiring looks cool, and I may remake the wiring diagram, TinkerCad makes it difficult to redo a bunch of wiring with a lack of a select all wires or selection method.
+- Made physical wiring of everything connected.
+Each component works [writing to LCD screen, reading Joystick values, & button pressing].
+   - Note: This took a while and was very frustating to figure out wiring everything together.
+Using wires that are stuck together in a row helps.
+My current set up can't work for the final wiring due to the screen set up, but I can now return to the figured out pins.
+I often forgot, and initially didn't know, I needed two pins for resetting.
+One that goes from the Reset pin on the Arduino to a random pin that is unlabeled on the physical LCD screen.
+The other being LCD_RST to any analog pin on the Arduino [I used A4].

 8/12/2026:
 - Attempted to solder wires to arcade pushbuttons, but the soldering iron had issues.
 Eventually I found it was oxidation on the tip.
 After resetting the soldering iron, checking temperature, and trying to de-oxidize it with the copper shavings in the soldering station, I found it ineffective.
 After letting it cool down, I will replace the tip with a new one.